jekyll/jekyll/docs/_docs/collections.md

 By default, two documents in a collection are sorted by their `date` attribute when both of them have the `date` key in their front matter.
 However, if either or both documents do not have the `date` key in their front matter, they are sorted by their respective paths.

-You can control this sorting via the collection's metadata:
+You can control this sorting via the collection's metadata.

 ### Sort By Front Matter Key